 Why LinkedIn Is So Important to Your Job Search

-As with any social network, the power is not only with having a compelling profile but also with who you know, who those people know, and who those people know.
+As with any social network, the power is not only having a compelling profile but also who you know, who those people know, and who those people know.
 Experienced networkers know that the best professional opportunities come from second- or even third-degree connections.

 Another compelling reason why LinkedIn is so important for your job search is that if you have a strong profile, you’re likely to rank on Google’s first results page when someone searches for your name.
 This fact makes a powerful LinkedIn profile the first step to building a strong online reputation.